Emerson Visual Arts

 The aim of the course is to help students discover their creative capacities in visual arts and sculpture.

-We provide students the space, in which their own impulses in art can clarify and mature.
-Additionally it is important to open up the possibilities for students to find their way of working with art in the world, as individuals or within a team.
+We provide students the space, in which their own impulses in art can develop and clarify, helping them to find their way of working with art in the world, individually or together with others.

 This film was inspired by the wish to give something back - in gratitude for receiving a truly enriching experience by learning and living at Emerson College (East Sussex, England).
 In 2013, through the artistic collaboration between the students training at Emerson Visual Arts and Sculpture School, this film was brought to life.